zoonomen-APP/Lichen_analysis/visualizations/README.md

 ## Usage

-View the markdown preview files (`.md`) in any markdown viewer or in GitHub to see embedded images with clickable PDF links for high-resolution versions.
+View the markdown preview files (`.md`) in any markdown viewer or in GitHub to see embedded images.
+There are also clickable PDF links for high-resolution versions.

 ---